 Hair moisturizers help to counter these effects by adding nutrients into the hair and scalp, keeping it healthy throughout the day.

-What is the Best Hair Moisturizer in 2018?
+What is the Best Moisturizer for Relaxed Hair in 2020?

 |Rosehip Oil||1-4 ounces||Yes|